 The last three "sq" recipes are really the "ql" recipes.
-This a newly discovered bug (circa Dec 2021).
+This a known bug (circa April 2023).
 The NIRI quicklook recipes are identical to the science recipes and are just "Python imported" from the science module, and that import trips the current implementation of showrecipes.